Denis-Frunza/django_api/readme.md

 1. Python
 2. Django
-2. Docker
+3. Docker
-3. SQLite3
+4. SQLite3
-4. Pytest
+5. Pytest

-TODO
+6. Django REST Framework

+TODO:
 - [ ] Develop a RESTful API CRUD with Python using Django, and Django REST Framework library.
 - [X] Containerize Django inside a Docker container
-- [ ] Test a Django app with Pytest
+- [X] Test a Django app with Pytest
 - [ ] Run unit and integration tests with code coverage inside a Docker container
-- [ ] Create a Custom User Model in Django
+- [X] Create a Custom User Model in Django
 - [X] Implement an API with Django REST Framework Views and Serializers
 - [ ] Configure GitLab CI for continuous integration and deployment
 - [ ] Deploy Django, Gunicorn to Heroku with Docker